Descanonge/tomate/doc/source/tutorial.rst

 Here we use a simple :class:`Coord<data_loader.Coord>` for the latitude and longitude, and :class:`Time<data_loader.Time>` for the time as this will provide useful functionalities for working with dates.
-We could use any kind of subclass of the Coord class.
+We could use any kind of subclass of the Coord class, eventually a user made one.

 ::